7junky/chatsapp/README.md

 ## Implementation

 Rooms and messages are persisted using Redis.
-Every time the server starts, rooms are fetched from Redis and broker tasks are spawned for each of them.
+Every time the server starts, rooms are fetched from Redis and broker tasks are spawned for each one.
-Each broker task will have an mpsc `Sender` stored in a map, which can be fetched any time someone intends on joining a room.
+Each broker task will have an mpsc `Sender` stored in a map, which is cloned everytime someone joins a room.
 Here are the events it expects:

 * `BrokerEvent::JoinRoom` - The broker keeps a map of who is currently connected to the room.
 When someone joins, a channel is created and they're inserted to the map with their `Sender`.
 Then a task is spawned with the `Receiver` and users `TcpStream`, which waits for messages and writes them to the user.